datatstore 0 is confused about how to deal with transient file system images

 So if you need life migrations you cannot escape from it.
 However, if you don't you can use images exported in a shared FS volume (like NFS) using the shared TM drivers; but a system DS using the ssh drivers.
 There will be no life-migration, though.

-#2 Updated by Ruben S. Montero almost 6 years ago
+#2 Updated by Ruben S. Montero about 6 years ago

 It seems that your feedback is not geting in to the system.